 A loan adverse action letter is used for informing a person that they have been denied a loan due to information uncovered in a consumer report.
+The form provides the recipient with information on why they were denied, their right to obtain a free credit report, information on their credit score (and the factors that affect their score), and contact information of the entity that provided the report.
 The form should be delivered by mail within 7-10 days of denial, although the FCRA (Fair Credit Reporting Act) permits recipients to be informed orally or digitally as well.
-Notices sent by creditors are mandated by two (2) laws, the FCRA (Fair Credit Reporting Act), and the Equal Credit Opportunity Act (ECOA).
-The form provides the recipient with information on why they were denied, their right to obtain a free credit report, information on their credit score (and the factors that affect their score), and contact information of the entity that provided the report.

 Notice Requirements (2)

-If an individual’s credit score is one of (if not the) reason for their rejection, special additions must be made to the adverse action letter.
-Each Federal law mentioned above has specific requirements for sending notices, which are noted below.
+If an individual’s credit score is one of the reasons for their rejection, special additions must be made to the adverse action letter.
+Notices sent by creditors are mandated by two (2) laws: the FCRA (Fair Credit Reporting Act), and the Equal Credit Opportunity Act (ECOA).
+Each act has specific requirements for sending notices, which are noted below.

 1 – FCRA Requirements